Parent page: Schematic Objects

 Panel page: Bus Entry Properties

 During placement, the Bus Entry mode of the Properties panel can be accessed by pressing the Tab key.
-Once the bus entry is placed, all options appear.

 After placement, the Bus Entry mode of the Properties panel can be accessed in one of the following ways: